xcore/hw_slicekit_system/doc/slice_cards.rst

 - X0D4-7 can be selected for use as the XScope XMOS Link
 - X1D40-43 are not available on the L2
 - X0D0,1,10,11 could be used for SPI boot on a master core board.
-These pins will be hi-z when booting and transfer to the XCore IO signals when boot is complete.
+These pins will be hi-z when booting and can be transfered to the XCore IO signals when boot is complete.

-For Slice Cards intended for use in the Star Slot, P4B should be avoided with the knowledge that using it means XScope can not be used if the Slice Card is plugged into the Star Slot.
+For Slice Cards intended for use in the ``Star`` Slot, P4B should be avoided with the knowledge that using it means XScope can not be used if the Slice Card is plugged into the ``Star`` Slot.

 Slice Card Form Factors
 -----------------------